DDMJOHNM/dusk/content/posts/first_release.md

 {{< image src="/single.png" alt="Hello Friend" position="center" >}}

 Well here we are, in February this year (2023) I indicated that there would be new material coming.

 We were planning to release an Ep but these plans were shelved as Cat left the band then I decided not to continue on in the form that we were in to maintain the integrity of what I was trying to do.

-Also due to alot of personal illness, family commitments I decided it would best best to take a break from live work so I could focus on recording.
+Also due to alot of personal illness, family commitments I decided it would best to take a break from live work so I could focus on recording.

 I'm happy to say that this has really paid off, John Mcdermott a long time friend and drummer agreed to jump on board and help out with the project and recording.